dynatrace-oss/terraform-provider-dynatrace/docs/resources/site_reliability_guardian.md

 ### Optional

 - `description` (String) Description
+- `event_kind` (String) If set to null/'BIZ_EVENT' validation events stored as bizevents in Grail.
+If set to 'SDLC_EVENT' validation events stored as SDLC events
 - `tags` (Set of String) Define key/value pairs that further describe this guardian.
 - `variables` (Block List, Max: 1) Define variables for dynamically defining DQL queries (see [below for nested schema](#nestedblock--variables))